JohnW876/gift-shack/TESTING.md

 Screenshots

-**16. As a shopper, I want to be able to sort a specific category of product so that I can view the products in that category by price, name or rating.**
+**21. As a shopper, I want to be able to see a confirmation of my order after checkout so that I can be certain it was processed as expected and verify that no mistakes were made.**

 These user's needs are met via:
 * Page/Feature